Equivariant Conditional Diffusion Model for Head and Neck CT Image Synthesis from CBCT: Results

-These qualitative EqDiff-CT the attention-based model produces anatomically sharper and more consistent reconstructions, especially in soft-tissue structures such as the salivary glands, airway, and vertebral regions.
-The heat-maps representing the spatial error further demonstrate the reduction in reconstruction error achieved by EqDiff-CT especially across the boundaries on in the regions where sudden changes of attenuation occur.
-In particular, areas around the mandible and cervical spine exhibit lower residual intensity differences compared to the baseline model.
+Overall, EqDiff-CT produces anatomically sharper and more consistent reconstructions, particularly around clinically relevant high gradient structures such as the airway, mandible, cervical vertebral region, high density bony anatomy, and bone soft tissue or air tissue interfaces.
+The absolute HU error maps further demonstrate reduced reconstruction error with EqDiff-CT, especially near regions with abrupt attenuation changes.
+In particular, the mandible and cervical spine regions show lower residual intensity differences compared with CycleGAN and DDPM.

+The improvement observed in bony regions should be interpreted as better reconstruction of high gradient bony interfaces rather than direct correction of artifacts inside homogeneous bone tissue.
+In the zoomed regions of Fig. \ref{fig:results_compare}, EqDiff-CT shows sharper recovery of high density structures and lower residual HU error around bone soft tissue and bone air boundaries, including the mandible and cervical vertebral region.
+These interfaces are particularly sensitive to CBCT scatter, streaking intensity variation, HU inconsistency, and partial volume effects.
+Compared with CycleGAN and DDPM, EqDiff-CT better preserves the local bony contour and reduces residual error around these artifact prone boundaries, supporting the role of C4 equivariance as an orientation consistent inductive bias for stabilizing reconstruction in high gradient anatomical regions.

 CycleGAN outputs were either overly smooth or exhibited local artifacts.
 The jawbone continuity and nasal cavity details were particularly better reconstructed by the diffusion model.